Part I · The Scale of Reality · What is real?

 III.1 · Mystery Is Not a Blank Space

 Mystery (D4) is not Pattern’s (D3) “unexplored zone.”
-Mystery is a domain different in kind from Pattern; not because our knowledge is insufficient, but because certain dimensions of reality fundamentally do not fall under the jurisdiction of knowledge.
-Just as you cannot measure the beauty of music with a ruler: not because the ruler isn’t precise enough, but because beauty does not belong to the dimension of length.
+Mystery is a domain different in kind from Pattern.
+The reason is not that our knowledge is insufficient, but that certain dimensions of reality fundamentally do not fall under the jurisdiction of knowledge.
+You cannot measure the beauty of music with a ruler.
+The problem is not that the ruler is imprecise; beauty does not belong to the dimension of length.

 The more science progresses, the clearer this becomes, not the more obscure.
 Physics can completely describe the wavelength of light, but about “what it feels like to see red” it has nothing to say.
 Neuroscience can precisely map brain activity, but to the question “why do these neural activities come accompanied by subjective experience” it has no answer.
 This is not a failure of science; it is the structure of reality itself.
 Certain dimensions do not fall within Pattern’s jurisdiction.